Free UK postage on orders over £50 ● Sign up to our newsletter for 20% off your first order

 Weather conditions

-Cold, windy weather can stress the skin barrier.
+Cold, windy weather can dry out and irritate the skin.

 Hormonal changes